Reparations Are Due

 Image from Southern Redlining Collection

-The educational and economic injustices inflicted on Black people have been further exacerbated by the over-policing, police brutality, and over-incarceration our community continually experiences at the hands of the Asheville Police Department.
+The educational and economic injustices inflicted on Black people have been further exacerbated by the over-policing, police brutality, and over-incarceration the Black community continually experiences at the hands of the Asheville Police Department.

-While what is owed is far greater than what can ever be repaid, there is no excuse for the City of Asheville to allow this debt to continue to grow without addressing it through reparations.
+While what is owed is far greater than what can ever be repaid, the City of Asheville and Buncombe County must now be held accountable to address this debt through reparations.

 (Many thanks to Ami Worthen for her work drafting this narrative.)